GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/release-notes/4.2/en.md

 ## [PRO] Improvements

-- [Automation] Added automation rule: "Polylang: When creating a media item, translate it to all languages"
+- [Automation] Added automation rule: "Polylang: When uploading an attachment, translate it to all languages"

 ### Define the Polylang language on tag and category mutations